LazyBev/ProjectMaker/README.md

 # ProjectMaker
-Generates project with chosen name
+Generates project with chosen name and chosen langauge